Striving to be the best we can!

 The Rule of Law:

-As a school we educate and provide boundaries for young pupils to make choices safely, through of provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely.
+As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely.
 Whether it be through choice of challenge, of how they record in Maths, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices in our school and are supported to become as independent as possible.

 Our pupils are taught to show empathy and understanding to all others, regardless of their background or differences.
 This is bound within our school ethos and is modeled by all adults in the school on a daily basis.
 Tolerance of others is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 As such, all our pupils learn about different cultures and beliefs to allow them to understand and respect values that differ from their own.

 To find our how we develop SMSC and British values, please open the evidence grid below.
 This highlights how SMSC and British values are embedded in our curriculum, school ethos, school environment and beyond!